The Napa Wine Project

 They own their own sparkling wine production equipment, and their sparkling wines are 100% estate – all grapes come from their vineyard, and the wine is made, aged and bottled on site.

-From their outside porch on a clear day you can see the skyscrapers of San Francisco far in the distance, several Bay area bridges, Mt.
+From their outside porch on a clear day, one can see the skyscrapers of San Francisco far in the distance, several Bay area bridges, Mt.
 Tamalpais, Mt.
 Diablo, the San Pablo Bay – and in the foreground, the di Rosa Art Preserve and Domain Carneros.
 The entire estate property is 350 acres of which nearly 200 acres are planted to vine.
-Much of Carneros is planted at a lower elevation but this part of Carneros is typically higher then the surroundings – their vineyards are planted at an elevation from 200 to 400 feet above sea level.
+Much of Carneros is planted at a lower elevation but this part of Carneros is typically higher than the surroundings – their vineyards are planted at an elevation from 200 to 400 feet above sea level.

 Artesa has picturesque grounds including modern statues, waterfalls, and a serene inner courtyard.
 After you climb up the steps from the parking lot you will walk down a long path to the entrance – across what appears to be square concrete pavers.
 You are walking directly on top of their barrel room so if your footsteps sound a bit hollow, there is a good reason for it.